Texas A&M University–Central Texas

-Texas A&M University–Central Texas (A&M–Central Texas or TAMUCT) is a public university in Killeen, Texas.
+Texas A&M University–Central Texas (A&M–Central Texas or TAMUCT) is a public university in Killeen, Texas, United States.
 It is one of the newest members of The Texas A&M University System.
 Founded in 1999 as a branch of Tarleton State University, it became an independent member of the Texas A&M University System in September 2009.
 A&M-Central Texas is an upper division college, meaning its students must complete their freshman and sophomore-level coursework at a two-year college or other institution of higher education.
 Texas A&M–Central Texas primarily serves non-traditional students: The average age of the student body is 34, 40% of students are affiliated with the US military, and most students attend part-time.
 Texas A&M–Central Texas' students are known as the Warriors, and the school colors are navy blue, maroon, and silver.
 The university has a main campus, an extension building in north Killeen, and a site location on the United States Army post at Fort Hood.